 EPI School Supply Packs order form (through July 7th)

 MATH PLACEMENT TESTING, GRADES 4-6

-Students in grades 4-6 whose admissions testing and school records indicate high achievement in mathematics will be tested for placement in the spring of 2018.
+Students in grades 4-6 whose admissions testing and school records indicate high achievement in mathematics will be tested for placement in April and May.
 The registrar will contact you to schedule a mutually convenient date for testing.
 All Lower School families will receive a letter in May with the class list for students and instructions for ordering books for the upcoming school year.

 HERITAGE PARENT 101: TECHNOLOGY ORIENTATION FOR NEW PARENTS GRADES 6-12